50% Off! Beat the market in 2025 with InvestingProCLAIM SALE

 By Waylon Cunningham

-Tasked with reassuring investors that the company's coffee shops are still hugely popular in the U.S., Niccol also has to contend with baristas and hardcore Starbucks customers who say they want plenty of changes.
+Tasked with reassuring investors that the company's coffee shops are still hugely popular in the U.S., Niccol also has to contend with baristas and hardcore Starbucks (NASDAQ:SBUX) customers who say they want plenty of changes.

 "To succeed, we need to address staffing in our stores, remove bottlenecks, and simplify things for our baristas," he said in a video statement.

+A handful of baristas Reuters spoke to in New York said they want Niccol to take steps to prevent chronic understaffing.
 Liv Ryan, a barista and union organizer at a Starbucks in Long Island, New York, said that Niccol should put "an end to short staffing."

-She said baristas have long had gripes about the lack of guidance from Starbucks on how to contend with bad-tempered customers.
+Liv Ryan said baristas have long had gripes about the lack of guidance from Starbucks on how to contend with bad-tempered customers.

 "I have been told countless times that part of our job is 'just taking rude customers,'" Ryan said.
 "But there's no clear line between 'rude' and 'hostile' and even then I shouldn't have to put up with anyone being rude to me at my job."